Olympics-NHL says players will not be able to participate in Beijing Winter Games | Sports-Games

 Olympics-NHL says players will not be able to participate in Beijing Winter Games

-The National Hockey League said on Wednesday it will not send its players to compete in the men's ice hockey tournament at the Beijing Winter Olympics after the regular season schedule was disrupted due to a surge in COVID-19 cases.
 "Unfortunately, given the profound disruption to the NHL's regular-season schedule caused by recent COVID-related events -- 50 games already have been postponed through Dec.
-23 -- Olympic participation is no longer feasible," NHL Commissioner Gary Bettman said.
+23 -- Olympic participation is no longer feasible," said Bettman in a statement.
+The NHL agreed last September to pause its regular season so the world's top players could compete in Beijing but could withdraw from the agreement if COVID-19 disruptions forced games to be rescheduled during the Olympics window.

-The National Hockey League said on Wednesday it will not send its players to compete in the men's ice hockey tournament at the Beijing Winter Olympics after the regular season schedule was disrupted due to a surge in COVID-19 cases.
+The National Hockey League will not send its players to compete in the men's ice hockey tournament at the Beijing Winter Olympics due to COVID-19 concerns, commissioner Gary Bettman said on Wednesday as the league entered a pause following an outbreak of the Omicron variant.
 "Unfortunately, given the profound disruption to the NHL's regular-season schedule caused by recent COVID-related events -- 50 games already have been postponed through Dec.
-23 -- Olympic participation is no longer feasible," NHL Commissioner Gary Bettman said.
-The NHL agreed last September to pause its regular season so the world's top players could compete in Beijing but could withdraw from the agreement if COVID-19 disruptions forced games to be rescheduled during the Olympics window.
+23 -- Olympic participation is no longer feasible," said Bettman in a statement.

-With COVID-19 spreading through team locker rooms, the NHL, in an attempt to combat the outbreak, brought its Christmas break forward to shut down operations from Wednesday through to Dec.
-27. The NHL had until Jan.
+The NHL had until Jan.
 10 to withdraw from the Feb.
 4-20 Olympics without financial penalty.
+"Although we are disappointed to receive this decision by the NHL and NHLPA, we nevertheless fully understand the circumstances that forced this action to be taken," IIHF President Luc Tardif said in a statement.

 The presence of NHL players at the Olympics made the men's ice hockey tournament one of the marquee events of the global sporting showcase.
 Countries will now have to quickly put a Plan B in place.